Sierra Club Canada Foundation is a democratic organization. Board members are elected by our members at our Annual General Meeting.

 Nick Bakish (Québec Representative) is a Financial Advisor currently living and working in Montreal and its surrounding areas.
 Nick graduated from McGill University’s Economics and Finance program with joint honours.
 Throughout his twelve year career, Nick has consistently been one of Investors Group’s top Consultants.
 He has built his reputation on understanding clients.
-Nick was approached by one of his clients with a strong involvement at Sierra Club and was immediately intrigued.
-Since that time two years ago, Nick has been an advocate, supporter, and now Board Member of the Sierra Club Canada Foundation.
+Nick was approached by one of his clients who had a strong involvement at Sierra Club and was immediately intrigued.
+Since that time two years ago, Nick has been an advocate and supporter and now Board Member of the Sierra Club Canada Foundation.
 Before his official involvement in the cause, Nick was also president of Country Solar, a company in the field of solar panels and sustainable energy.
-Nick is passionate about raising awareness of environmental issues that affect us individually and on a global scale.
+Nick is passionate about raising an awareness of environmental issues that affect us individually and on a global scale.

-Graham May studies law at the University of Victoria.
-Graham hails from the coastal B.C. rainforest, where his interest in environmental issues established during a childhood of cold, wet hikes.
-He has founded multiple environmental education initiatives, including an eco-pledge program that engaged more than 15,000 international youth, and bike-powered workshop tours across Canada and Turkey.
-In summer 2013, Graham had the pleasure to co-found the Youth Arctic Coalition, a circumpolar forum for Arctic education, culture, and policy initiatives.
-Graham’s previous research addresses how rural and indigenous communities can develop natural resources while maintaining local control and benefit.
-Graham loves to sing, sail, and swing dance, though usually not all at the same time.
+Graham May (British Columbia Representative) hails from the coastal B.C. rainforest, where his interest in environmental issues was established during a childhood of cold, wet hikes.
+He has founded multiple environmental education initiatives, including an eco-pledge program that engaged more than 15,000 international youth, and bike-powered workshop tours across Canada and Turkey, and a circumpolar forum for Arctic education, culture, and policy initiatives.
+Graham studies law in Victoria.
+He loves to sing, sail, and swing dance, though usually not all at the same time.